iliasbatyrbekov/Lions/README.md

 ### Choose Personal or Corporation
 ```
+# Welcome To Lions3 Finance Management System!
 # Please select the accounting system to use ([P] personal/ [C] corporate/ [E] exit):
-$ P  # If you want to user personal finance management system:
+$ P  # If you want to user personal finance management system
-$ C  # If you want to user corporation finance management system:
+$ C  # If you want to user corporation finance management system

 ```
 ### Personal